-Ernst & Young LLP served as the Company's independent registered public accounting firm for the years ended December 31, 2011 and 2010.
+Ernst & Young LLP served as the Company's independent registered public accounting firm for the years ended December 31, 2012 and 2011.
 Audit fees include fees associated with the Annual Reports on Form 10-K (including fees associated with attestation pursuant to the Sarbanes-Oxley Act of 2002); the Quarterly Reports on Form 10-Q and all services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings.
-Audit related fees in 2010 include audit services for filings of forms S-3 and S-8.
 Tax fees include tax compliance services.
-The Company did not incur other fees in the years ended December 31, 2011 or 2010.
+The Company did not incur audit-related fees or other fees in the years ended December 31, 2012 or 2011.

 All auditing services and non-audit services provided to the Company by our independent registered public accounting firm are required to be pre-approved by the Audit Committee.
 Any pre-approval of non-audit services by Ernst & Young LLP includes making a determination that the provision of the services is compatible with maintaining the independence of Ernst & Young LLP as an independent registered public accounting firm.
 In addition, the Audit Committee has delegated pre-approval authority to the Chairperson of the Audit Committee, provided that the Chairperson reports any decisions to pre-approve such audit and non-audit services to the Audit Committee at its next regularly scheduled meeting.
-All services for audit and tax fees for the years ended December 31, 2011 and 2010 as set forth in the table above were pre-approved by the Company's Audit Committee.
+All services for audit and tax fees for the years ended December 31, 2012 and 2011 as set forth in the table above were pre-approved by the Company's Audit Committee.